Septage servicing operator certification

 Master operator class and exams

-The Master Operator Class is held at least twice a year in the spring and fall.
-The class is open to certified operators and master operators for a minimum of three compliance credits.
+The Master Operator Class is open to certified operators and master operators for a minimum of three compliance credits.
 Operators must take the Master Operator Class prior to sitting for the Master Operator Exam.
 Studying Wisconsin Administrative Codes NR 113 and NR 114 prior to the course is recommended.

-The Master Operator Exam is held twice a year on the first Wednesday of May and November.
-The applications are available beginning in mid–February and mid–August.
+The Master Operator Exam applications are available.
 See the exams web page for more details.

 Master operator 1600 hour experience statement